2020.11.23

 Ragdoll automatically computes this point based on what the shape looks like.
 For meshes, it will voxelise your geometry to figure out the physically accurate volumetric center of mass, assuming the density of the object is uniform throughout (rather than hollow or variadic, like swiss cheese).

-You can now override this point using rdRigid.centerOfMass.
+You can now override this point using rdRigid.centerOfMass

 Guidelines

-• For realistic results, leave it at 0 to compute the point automatically based on the shape
+to compute the point automatically based on the shape - For full control, override it

 Angular Mass